365 REVIEWS

 Legal Definition

 Theft in Maryland is defined under Md.
 Code, Crim.
 Law Section 7-104, which states that a person may not willfully or knowingly obtain or exert unauthorized control over property if they intend to deprive the owner of it.
 This includes using, concealing, or abandoning the property in a manner that deprives the owner of its use.
-There are many different ways to prove theft and this leads to many different available defenses, depending on the
+There are many different ways to prove theft and this leads to many different available defenses.

 Aggregating Values